 Minimum Qualifications, Substitutions, Conditions of Employment & Appeal Rights

 Candidates shall possess good communications skills (both oral and written) and interpersonal skills, the ability to multi-task, the ability to work responsibly with confidential information, the ability to work in high-stress environments, and the demonstrated ability to assist customers in an effective, efficient, and elegant manner.

 Two years of General Clerical work experience in a professional office setting.

-Experience providing exceptional customer service and interfacing with a variety of people from many levels within the organization and community.
+Experience providing exceptional customer service in person, call center and/or online; interfacing with a variety of people from many levels within the organization and community.

 Data Entry including:

 entering information into a program or database (appointments, contact information, customer records)

 Regular, daily work responsibilities utilizing equipment and software used in offices (E-Mail, Microsoft Office programs (Word, Excel, PowerPoint), Google Apps, etc.)

 Regular, daily work responsibilities utilizing computer systems, scanners, printers, copiers, fax machines and other technologies